 Please also check the campus website for information related to services available in the area that can help families who are homeless.

-For more information on services for students who are homeless, contact the district's homeless education liaison, Teresa Ressler, at (979) 478-6551.
+For more information on services for students who are homeless, contact the district's homeless education liaison:

-[See A Student Who is Homeless on page 35.]
+[See A Student Who is Homeless on page 27.]

 Student Speakers (All Grade Levels)